Wheel of Fortune (New Zealand game show): 2008–2009 return

 On 14 April 2008 the New Zealand version of Wheel of Fortune returned again to TVNZ channel TV ONE.
 The show returned with new hosts Jason Gunn and Sonia Gray.
 The show now airs at 5:30 pm local time.
 At the conclusion of the filming of the 2008 season, TVNZ announced the show will return in 2009 bigger and better.
 Additionally, Jason Gunn officially announced that his co-host Sonia Gray was pregnant with twins and that she would return to co-host the show after her pregnancy.
-Greer Robson temporarily took Sonia's role on the show until she returned on 2 May 2009.
+Greer Robson temporarily took Gray's role on the show until she returned on 2 May 2009.

 It was announced on 2 May 2009 that the series was being cancelled after only one year on air.
 The reasons given by TVNZ for the cancellation were lower ratings than the previous season, decreased advertising revenue and the high cost of producing the show.
 Lower ratings may have resulted after the reformatting of the show interrupted its flow due to an increased emphasis on 'Speed Digits'.
 The last show was screened on 2 May 2009.